jm-multiverse/secret-recipe/README.md

     data class Error(val message: String) : Result<Nothing>()
 }
 ```
 *Note: This is a simplified representation of the result class.
-The actual class initializes status with HttpStatus.OK or HttpStatus.BAD_REQUEST and provides a constructor override for setting the status.*
+The actual class initializes status with HttpStatus.OK or HttpStatus.BAD_REQUEST for ease of use, and provides a constructor override for setting the status.*

 #### Controller Layer Response Generation
 ```kotlin